MrAlejandro/practice-sql/JOINS.md

 )
 ORDER BY empno;

--- this one is faster than the previous one
+-- this one (non-correlated query) is faster than the previous one SELECT emp.*
-SELECT emp.*
 FROM emp WHERE emp.deptno IN (
 	SELECT dept.deptno FROM dept
 )
 ORDER BY empno;

--- this one is the fastest (for my specific conditions) SELECT emp.*
+-- JOIN is the fastest and preferred out of these three queries SELECT emp.*
 FROM emp
 JOIN dept ON emp.deptno = dept.deptno